-Low-lime mud has been used successfully during recent years in high-temperature wells.
+There has been a wide successful application of low-lime mud in high-temperature wells in recent years.
 High lime concentrations tend to cause clay flocculation in the upper-temperature ranges.
-Low-lime water based drilling mud should contain a Pf of 2-5 and a Pm of 12-18.
-This mud system must be monitored closely to maintain undissolved lime in the system.
+Low-lime water-based drilling mud should contain a Pf of 2-5 and a Pm of 12-18.
+Closely monitoring for mud system is essential to maintain undissolved lime.

-Gypsum (calcium sulfate) water based drilling mud are used commonly in gyp and anhydrite formations.
+Generally, the main application of Gypsum (calcium sulfate) water-based drilling mud in gyp and anhydrite formations.
 Gyp muds are similar to lime muds since they derive their inhibition properties from soluble calcium and require a chemical thinner for viscosity control.
 These muds function at lower alkalinity ranges than lime muds and contain more soluble calcium.

-This type of water based drilling mud commonly used in offshore drilling are more economical than freshwater systems in some cases.
+This type of water-based drilling mud commonly used in offshore drilling is more economical than freshwater systems in some cases.
 The convenient source of salt water and the elimination of extra storage space on offshore rigs have made this type of mud very popular.
-Since the seawater contains salt, NaCl, it inhibits the hydration and dispersion of clays.
-Alkalinities are extremely important and must be monitored closely for the dispersants and clays to react properly.
+Since seawater contains salt, NaCl inhibits clays’ hydration and dispersion.
+Alkalinities are extremely important.
+In addition, closely monitoring them is a must for the dispersants and clays to react properly.

 Saturated salt muds

-Saturated salt mud contain a large amount of dissolved salt and therefore can be classified as inhibited muds.
-However, saturated salt muds are used usually to drill salt domes or thick stringers of salt.
-Salt contamination and elimination of the development of large cavities in the salt formation are accomplished by saturating a water-based mud with salt.
+Saturated salt mud contains a large amount of dissolved salt and can be classified as inhibited mud.
+However, the major application of saturated salt muds is to drill salt domes or thick stringers of salt.
+Normally, we accomplish salt contamination and elimination of the development of large cavities in the salt formation by saturating water-based mud with salt.

-A dispersed water based drilling mud usually uses drilling chemicals that cause the clay platelets to “disperse,” or separate, within the liquid phase (Fig.2).
-These dispersed muds tend to have better viscosity control, higher solids tolerance, and better filtration control than nondispersed systems.
-Dispersed systems are used frequently in drilling young, high-activity clays such as those found in the Gulf of Mexico and Nigeria.
-A common dispersed system is the lignosulfonate mud.
+A dispersed water-based drilling mud usually uses drilling chemicals that cause the clay platelets to “disperse,” or separate, within the liquid phase (Fig.2).
+These dispersed muds tend to have better viscosity control and higher viscosity solids tolerance and better filtration control than nondispersed systems.
+Usually, we use dispersed systems in drilling young, high-activity clays such as those found in the Gulf of Mexico and Nigeria.
+A common dispersed system is lignosulfonate mud.

-Nondispersed muds are often associated with low solids concentrations and relative low-density weights.
+Nondispersed muds are often associated with low solids concentrations and relatively low-density weights.
 These muds do not contain chemical dispersants and are formulated normally with a minimum amount of bentonite.
 The systems use a polymer(s) that extends the effects of small amounts of bentonite and selectively flocculates undesirable drilled solids.
-Proper solids control equipment, alkalinities, and bentonite concentrations must be monitored closely for a low-solids nondispersed mud to function effectively.
+For low-solids nondispersed mud to function effectively, we should closely monitor solids control equipment, alkalinities, and bentonite concentrations.

-Flocculated water based drilling mud cause the clay platelets to arrange themselves in an edge-to-face orientation.
+Flocculated water-based drilling mud cause the clay platelets to arrange themselves in an edge-to-face orientation.
 This arrangement often occurs with the intrusion of some contaminant.
-Filtration, viscosity, and gel strengths will usually increase dramatically once a mud becomes flocculated.
-Chemical agents are available that decrease the sensitivity of the edge-to-face attraction of clay particles.
+Filtration, viscosity, and gel strengths will increase dramatically once mud flocculates.
+Chemical agents that decrease the sensitivity of the edge-to-face attraction of clay particles are available.
 These deflocculants restore the clay particles to a dispersed or aggregated state.

-Clear water and some brine fluids have been used in drilling operations not requiring high densities and/or high viscosities.
-This tupe of water based drilling mud have been used extensively in completion and workover operations where very low solids and a clean environment are critical.
+Clearwater and some brine fluids not requiring high densities and/or high viscosities.
+Their main application is completion and workover operations.
+This is because very low solids and a clean environment are critical.
 Brines may range from 8.33 to 19.2 Ib/gal.
 These brines may be single-, two-, or even three-salt compounds such as the following:

 - Potassium chloride